An old Hanuman temple of Chennai City

 Chennai

-After due deliberation it was arrived that this city of Madras, was created on 22nd August 1639 and hence every year, 22nd August is celebrated as Chennai day, which is considered as its date of birth.
+Sri Hanumantharayan Temple seen from Hanumantharayan Koil Street, other side is Thatha Muthiappan Street George Town, Chennai After due deliberation, it was arrived that this city of Madras, was created on 22nd August 1639 and hence every year, 22nd August is celebrated as Chennai day, which is considered as its date of birth.

 Subsequently, the name of Madras was changed to Chennai after a long debate.
-Today anything that is talked about Chennai or Madras is with reference to this date and after.
+Today anything that is talked about in Chennai or Madras is with reference to this date and after.

-But even before this date the district was bustling with activity.
-Few places like Thiruvottiyur, Thiruvallikeni, Mylapore, and Tiruvanmiyur were bustling along the coast.
-In addition, places in the interior like Purasawakam, Pudupakkam, Saidapet, Sembiyam, Vepery, Vyasarpadi were all active as depicted from the inscriptions in city temples.
-All these were under the rule of representative of Vijayanagar king.
-In fact the place "Rayapuram" derived its name from Rayas.
-Portuguese, Dutch, French then English all in turn gained control of part of the said district, slowly to become rulers of the land.
+But even before this date, the district was bustling with activity.
+A few places like Thiruvottiyur, Thiruvallikeni, Mylapore, and Tiruvanmiyur were bustling along the coast.
+In addition, places in the interior like Purasawakam, Pudupakkam, Saidapet, Sembiyam, Vepery, and Vyasarpadi were all active as depicted in the inscriptions in city temples.
+All these were under the rule of a representative of the Vijayanagar king.
+The place ‘Rayapuram’ derived its name from Rayas.
+Portuguese, Dutch, French then English all in turn gained control of part of the said district, slowly becoming rulers of the land.
 British took a portion of land on lease from the Vijayanagar king and Fort Saint George was built in this district.
-Owing to this construction, many of the natives and their temples were resettled to different location.
-These settlements were to be known as “Black Town” then “New Black Town” losing the original name and identity of the place.
+Owing to this construction, many of the natives and their temples were resettled in different locations.
+These settlements were to be known as ‘Black Town’ and then ‘New Black Town’ losing the original name and identity of the place.

 Muthialpet the George Town

-Lot of things has been written about this district after “Muthialpet” was renamed as “George Town”.
-For the people who would like to talk about Chennai and its heritage, George Town has often been a focus of their discussion.
+A lot of things have been written about this district after ‘Muthialpet’ was renamed ‘George Town’.
+For the people who would like to talk about Chennai and its heritage, George Town has often been the focus of their discussion.
 This place is considered a city’s treasure house of heritage.
-Each and every road and building of this place reminds us of people who built Madras or Chennai.
+Every road and building of this place reminds us of the people who built Madras or Chennai.
 It is here where the city's heritage lies hidden and it is the city’s treasure house of heritage.

-The history of Sri Kalikambal temple, located on Thambu Chetty Street is debated in public domain.
-Whether Chatrapati Veera Sivaji had visited this temple on 3rd October of 1677 or not is a highly debated point.
+The history of Sri Kalikambal temple, located on Thambu Chetty Street is debated in the public domain.
+Whether Chatrapati Veera Sivaji visited this temple on 3rd October of 1677 or not is a highly debated point.
 Many authors have written their viewpoints in newspapers concerning this subject without any concrete conclusion.

 Temples in George Town